Your Morning Pre-Run Warm-Up

 Six dynamic drills that set the tone for strong a.m. miles

 Early in the morning, it’s all too easy to skip your warm-up.
-But five minutes of movement prep can help you finish a jog feeling stronger, faster, and fitter.
-“By easing your way into every workout and striving for more efficient movement in all of your joints before you begin, you’ll be able to perform at a higher level and reduce your risk of injury, no matter what you’re doing,” says Josh Stolz, a New York City-based trainer.
+But trainers agree that striving for more efficient movement in your joints before you ease into a workout helps your perform at a higher level and reduces your risk of injury.

 Access our next-level fitness, nutrition, and travel advice.